qpalzmz112/Robot-Evolution-Simulator/readme.md

 ![Screenshot 2023-02-17 194651](https://user-images.githubusercontent.com/68213464/219844289-0bc2b58b-bb87-4a65-826d-901fc4e9e17d.png)

 ## How are brains generated?
 Each green link has a sensor neuron and each joint has a motor neuron.
 Each sensor neuron is connected to each motor neuron.

 ## What morphologies are possible?
 The program could generate a snake or a quadruped, although this is unlikely.
 In most cases, the body generated will just be a group of randomly connected rectangular prisms that bear little resemblance to anything living.
+With regards to movement, the possibilities range from bouncing aimlessly to crawling or walking.

 ![Screenshot 2023-02-18 000439 817](https://user-images.githubusercontent.com/68213464/219844293-2056f50a-90a3-4ec4-9582-dcaac5d19770.png)